You can listen to the podcast and read the show notes here

-Michael Smith: And that might either be because they haven’t written enough tests, or it might be they have dead wood in the code that is going to never be run?
+Michaela Light: And that might either be because they haven't written enough tests, or it might be they have dead wood in the code that is going to never be run?

 Luis Majano: Exactly.
 Yes.
 And you discover a lot of things.
 I mean when we did this tool we ran it against ColdBox and actually Brad started a, I don't know if I would say a poll, or started a bet to see who would get close on terms of percentage on the first iteration we did a few months ago.
 And I won.
 So I'm glad to say.

-Michael Smith: And what was the answer?
+Michaela Light: And what was the answer?
 What was the percent?

 Luis Majano: It was 84 percent on code coverage.

-Michael Smith: That’s good!
+Michaela Light: That's good!

 Luis Majano: Yes.
 And after that we actually realized there was a lot of dead wood, like you said, that would never be tested because it was old.
 You know CF legacy engine information.
 There was bug reports that were outdated.
 So it really discovered a lot of things.
 And our goal for ColdBox 5 is to hopefully reach that 90 plus percentage.

-Michael Smith: Yeah and the problem with dead wood is that it really screws up your maintenance because you’re going through trying to fix stuff and you run into code.
+Michaela Light: Yeah and the problem with dead wood is that it really screws up your maintenance because you're going through trying to fix stuff and you run into code.
 You do a search for something and you turn up something, but is it really being run or not?
-I mean it’s a headache.
+I mean it's a headache.

 Luis Majano: Yeah.
 Exactly.
 But without something like that to tell you we would have never found out actually.

-Michael Smith: So lets move on to slaying ORM dragons.
+Michaela Light: So lets move on to slaying ORM dragons.
 Why do some people see ORM as being surrounded by dragons?